25 September 2018

 AUO Victoria Hill witnessed an elderly man being run over as he made his way in front of a driveway.
 The Lincolnshire ACF adult volunteer took charge of the scene and helped to look after the casualty who had been thrown into a main road in front of oncoming traffic.
 She stayed with the gentleman until the emergency services arrived and took him to hospital.
 Unfortunately the man suffered multiple injuries and later died.

-The full list of winners and videos featuring Courtney and Molly can be found on the St John’s Ambulance website here.
+View the full list of St. John's Ambulance's winners and videos featuring Courtney and Molly.